1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 11.1 Our data protection officer’s contact details are: [email protected]

-This cookies policy applies between you, the User of this Website and Jo Fitzsimons, the owner and provider of this Website.
+This cookies policy applies between you, the User of this Website and Visit Prosecco Italy Ltd, the owner and provider of this Website.
 This cookies policy applies to your use of the Website.
 Please read this cookies policy carefully.

 Definitions and interpretation